jawczan/jawczan/README.md

 ## Whois / whoami ##

 ### PRESENT ###
-Security Analyst with a passion for malware analysis and computer forensics.
+Security Analyst and Incident Responder with a passion for malware analysis and computer forensics.
 I'm still deeping that knowledge, because to progress, you need to learn every day.

 ### FUTURE (near) ###
 Master of static and dynamic malware analysis.
 Certified by multiple organisations in various areas of Cyber Security.